Learn more about the programs we offer at our Calgary Office and see if it’s right for you.

 Learn more about applying for a position in Calgary.

-Your application should include a cover letter, a complete résumé, and copies of all official transcripts of law school, undergraduate and graduate grades, as well as a list of anticipated upper year courses.
+Your application should include a cover letter, a complete résumé, 1L first semester grades, and copies of all official transcripts, undergraduate and graduate grades, as well as a list of anticipated upper year courses.
 Writing samples and reference letters are not required.